[Animation] Isao Takahata: The Realism of Ghibli (1935 - 2018)

 The haunting real-life subject matter and the endearing yet tragic plight of the central characters is truly compelling and unforgettable.
 The vast contrast in style between Isao Takahata and Hayao Miyazaki as animation directors is evident from the fact that Grave of the Fireflies and My Neighbour Totoro were released in the same year.
 Two incredibly unique films from Studio Ghibli, but on completely different ends of the spectrum.

-Only Yesterday (1991) tells two separate intertwining stories, the first follows the protagonist Taiko in the visually refined and highly detailed modern world, she journeys to the countryside to escape and take a cleanse from metropolis society.
+Only Yesterday (1991) tells two separate intertwining stories, the first follows the protagonist Taiko in the visually refined and detailed modern world, she journeys to the countryside to escape and take a cleanse from metropolis society.
 The second story delves into Taiko's memories of childhood, the 10-year old girl tries to navigate the universal challenges of school, family, romance and emerging womanhood.
-These memory segments are presented in a much hazier and stripped down visual style with washed out colours and unfinished backdrops that feels somewhat rough around the edges, which is exactly the point of the film, with Takahata managing to masterfully capture the incomplete feeling and nature of memories.
+These memory segments are presented in a much hazier and stripped down visual style with washed out colours and unfinished backdrops that feels somewhat rough around the edges, which is exactly the point of the film, to masterfully capture the incomplete feeling and nature of memories.

-Pom Poko (1994) was the perfect way for Takahata to follow up Only Yesterday and is among the auteur's most visually inventive and compelling works.
-Pom Poko is the most fantasy oriented film of the director's career that celebrates the importance of wildlife, ghosts, demons, spirits, folklore legends and the supernatural.
+Pom Poko (1994) was the perfect way for Takahata to follow up Only Yesterday and is among the auteur's most inventive and compelling works.
+Pom Poko is the most fantasy oriented film of the director's career that celebrates the importance of wildlife, ghosts, demons, spirits, folklore, and the supernatural.
 The immersive and poignant story is an allegorical environmental fable that follows a clan of shape shifting racoons who use their mystical powers to defend their ancient forests from being destroyed by the encroachment of modern human civilisation.
 The racoon clan begin to study and parody human behaviour and eventually launch a scheme to scare them into hiding by transforming into a massive Yokai night parade.

-My Neighbors the Yamamdas (1999) is Isao Takahata's lowkey classic comedy film about everyday family life, painted in a simplistic, washed out watercolour comic book/storyboard drawing style, and depicts the ups and downs of the quirky and wholesome Yamada family.
+My Neighbors the Yamamdas (1999) is Isao Takahata's lowkey comedy classic about everyday family life, painted in a simplistic, washed out watercolour comic book/storyboard drawing style, and depicts the ups and downs of the quirky and wholesome Yamada family.
 From a visual perspective, this is Takahata at his most "cartoonish", but ironically, it masterfully captures the magic and realism of typical family life.

-The director's final animated film was The Tale of the Princess Kaguya (2013), based on The Tale of the Bamboo Cutter, a 10th century Japanese literary tale.
+The director's final film was The Tale of the Princess Kaguya (2013), based on The Tale of the Bamboo Cutter, a 10th century Japanese literary tale.
 This epic watercolour animation tells the story of a tiny nymph who is found inside a bamboo stalk and grows to become a beautiful and desirable young woman.
 She is placed in a position of royalty and orders her suitors to prove their love by completing near impossible tasks, She grows jaded with her sheltered and tedious life and tries to escapes back home to the countryside to reconnect with her roots.
 This film was the most ambitious and time consuming project of Takahata's entire career, which was finally completed before the master passed away at the age of 82.

 Check out a selection of trailers for Isao Takahata's work and for the Studio Ghibli docu film "Kingdom of Dreams and Madness"